What Is RPA? Your Guide to Robotic Process Automation

 Granted, that’s a large disparity, but what seems clear at the moment is that investments so far seem to prove successful for SMBs, with most of them seeing a positive return on adoption.

-It’s worth acknowledging that it can be difficult to put a number on ROI from RPA—one of the reasons studies tend to through out varying figures.
+It’s worth acknowledging that it can be difficult to put a number on ROI from RPA—one of the reasons studies tend to throw out varying figures.

 This is mostly because investment in bots might not provide an instant ROI, but like a lot of digital transformation projects, it’s the secondary effects that end up paying off.